 A crop worth its weight in gold

 About 150,000 fresh flowers yield 1 kilogram of pure saffron and it sells at approximately 10 USD per gram i.e around 3000-4500 USD/kilogram.
-It contains only the red stigmas, which attribute to the herb’s legendary flavour, aroma and colouring qualities and it is truly a crop worth its weight in gold.
+It contains only the red stigmas, which attribute to the herb’s legendary flavour, aroma, and colouring qualities and it is truly a crop worth its weight in gold.
 The lower and cheaper grade of saffron is produced by mixing the red stigmas with the yellow styles and these are also quite good.
 The discarded saffron flower petals are eaten as vegetables in Kashmiri cuisine and Khambeer, the traditional medicine for cough and cold is extracted from it.
 The stems are used as animal feed and most of the best quality saffron is packaged for export purpose.
 Three varieties of saffron can be found in the Indian markets and they have pretty names like Lachcha, Mogra, and Zarda.

 Pampore in autumn is straight out of an Iranian poetry

 Apart from its pretty colour and romantic names, saffron is also a heavily fragrant plant.
-It’s fields can be smelled from a distance and it is hard not to be overpowered by it’s intoxicating headiness.
+Its fields can be smelled from a distance and it is hard not to be overpowered by its intoxicating headiness.
 Needless to say, it was a most delightful morning for me and I lingered in the fields until noon.
-Kashmir is one of the most romantic places on earth and every part of its beauty, culture, custom seems to have been moulded from poetry.
+Kashmir is one of the most romantic places on earth and every part of its beauty, culture, the custom seems to have been moulded from poetry.
 Faint Iranian influences are still very much visible in each Kashmiri moment and the farmers’ families lunching on carpets under almond trees reminded me of my Iran trips.
 Old Kashmiri men smoked water pipes, while their women busied themselves with their heavy steaming samovars and gossip.
 It was a scene straight out of my north Iran travel memories and the only exception was the heavy Kashmiri nun chai, instead of the crystal clear Iranian tea.

-You ay also like: Gulmarg in Winter
+You may also like: Gulmarg in Winter

 Of nun chai and gossip with saffron farmers of Pampore

 Nun chai was perhaps the Indian influence on Kashmiri tea habit and the pink coloured salty beverage is heavily laced with milk.
-Made from special tea leaves, milk, salt, pistachios, almonds, cinnamon and cardamoms, the addition of a pinch of baking soda gives it the pronounced pink color while the milk makes it velvety Indian smooth.
-I enjoyed my cuppa of nun chai with a friendly farmer’s family at Pampore and their simple home spun clothes, sun hats and baskets full of fragrant saffron painted a pretty picture.
-Time passed drowsily amongst them and eventually the sun rose high in the sky, thus burning off the haze and poetry like pall of romance.
+Made from special tea leaves, milk, salt, pistachios, almonds, cinnamon, and cardamoms, the addition of a pinch of baking soda gives it the pronounced pink color while the milk makes it velvety Indian smooth.
+I enjoyed my cuppa of nun chai with a friendly farmer’s family at Pampore and their simple homespun clothes, sun hats and baskets full of fragrant saffron painted a pretty picture.
+Time passed drowsily amongst them and eventually, the sun rose high in the sky, thus burning off the haze and poetry like a pall of romance.
 Rural Kashmir valley emerged like a sleepy child and the saffron collectors noisily took their lunch break.
 They rested in the sun to eat and gossip and their happy chatter rung through the violet valley.